How To Get Rid Of Pool Algae (Green Pool Water)

 3. BLACK ALGAE

 If you ever had yellow algae and thought that was tough, think again.
 Black algae are the stinginess of all the algae, although the good thing is it’s not very common.
 What makes this algae so hard to get rid of is the defense mechanism it processes and it’s strong roots.
 This algae looks like little dark black spots on your swimming pool wall.
 The part that you can see has a protective layer on it to protect itself and the roots are strong and grow deep into the plaster of your pool walls.
 Just like yellow algae this strain can appear even if you are taking care of your pool normally and all your sanitation levels are correct.
-To kill it you will need a strong pool brush and lots of shock.
+To kill it you will need a strong pool brush and lots of shock (chlorine and acid).

 WHY DO I HAVE GREEN POOL WATER?

 Where there’s water, there’s algae.
 Which is why swimming pools need to be treated with chemicals to ensure nasty bacteria and other growths don’t get into our water.

 The main reason why algae grows in your pool is because it hasn’t be treated with a sanitizing chemical, like chlorine, or hasn’t been treated enough, and your pH is probably a little high.
 Algae eats high pH for breakfast, lunch and dinner.
 Also, when your pool is lacking sanitation, and the water is stagnate, you’re gonna get algae.
 That’s why it’s important to keep the pool water moving with your filter and pump.
 It’s hard for algae to grow when the water is moving.

 Algae also loves dark places that don’t get much water circulation including: